Mastercraft Murrieta Kitchen Remodel – Kitchen Remodeling Contractors

 6. Get energy-efficient appliances.

 Many people are trying to shrink their carbon footprint.
 Getting rid of old kitchen appliances is a good start.
 If you choose to replace kitchen appliances, make sure they are energy efficient!
 These appliances have a modern look and save water and energy.
 Best of all, they are great for the Earth and your bills.
 Consider replacing plumbing fixtures as well.
 Low-flow faucets will save water.
 Updating a kitchen should be more than for aesthetics.
 It should help save money and our Earth's resources.
-The Murrieta kitchen remodel in these photos used backsplash and appliances from Pacific Sales!
+The remodeling in these photos used backsplash and appliances from Pacific Sales!

 7. Paint existing cabinets